asnar00/firefly/readme.md

 The key thing is to get capability with vector search, embeddings, document understanding, and the agent.
 Now let's do service registry.

+TODAY (travel day):
+worked on cleaning up the search interface (all surface stuff, not really the time for any real meaty work). search is now continuous (each keypress)

 TODAY:
 got semantic search workflow pass 1 running ! and our little noob friend comes with us on the journey - makes a big difference.
 Not sure his movement is quite right yet.